wp-plugins/game-locations/readme.txt

 = How do I change the look of the locations table? =

 In this version, you have to edit the plugin's stylesheet, mstw-gl-styles.css.
 It is located in game-locations/css.
 It is short, simple, and well documented.
-In the near future, I plan to provide options on the admin page to control the table's colors, link syles, etc.
+A Settings screen has been added to version 1.1 to control a few elements, especially the map thumbnails in the table.
+(See the Other Notes section.)

 = I don't really like Google Maps.
 Can I use other mapping service? =